dxw/contracts/agreements/agency_terms.md

         1. The fact that dxw has a commercial relationship with you;
         2. The nature and goals of your Project;
         3. Your Project's likely completion date(s);
-        4. The cost of your Project
+        4. The cost of your Project.

     3. However, dxw do regard the following as confidential:

-        1. The specific content of documents or copy that will be published on any of your websites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements
+        1. The specific content of documents or copy that will be published on any of your websites that is not yet publicly available, most especially the content of forthcoming strategy or policy announcements;
-        2. Personal data dxw aquires during the course of the Project
+        2. Personal data dxw aquires during the course of the Project;
-        3. The content or existence of any document you send to us that is protectively marked
+        3. The content or existence of any document you send to us that is protectively marked.

-    4. If you have addional confidentiality requirements, you must tell us in writing as soon as is reasonably practical
+    4. If you have addional confidentiality requirements, you must tell us in writing as soon as is reasonably practical.

 11. ### Intellectual property